-You may vote by telephone by calling the toll-free telephone number on the proxy card (1-800-690-6903), which is available 24 hours a day, and following the prerecorded instructions.
+If you received a paper copy of the proxy materials, you may vote by telephone by calling the toll-free telephone number on the proxy card (1-800-690-6903), which is available 24 hours a day, and following the prerecorded instructions.
 Have your proxy card available when you call.
 If you hold your shares in street name, follow the voting instructions you receive from your broker, bank, trustee or other nominee.